slsdetectorgroup/slsDetectorPackage/docs/src/consuming.rst

     cmake ../path/to/your/source -DCMAKE_PREFIX_PATH=$CONDA_PREFIX
     make

-Depending on your system compiler you might also have to install gxx_linux-64 to compiled.
+Depending on your system compiler you might also have to install gxx_linux-64 to compile.

 No tools minimal approach
 -----------------------------